OA-Bug: An Olfactory-Auditory Augmented Bug Algorithm for Swarm Robots in a Denied Environment

 \textit{3) At Outer Corner:} If the robot is in the “Following Wall” state and finds that this place has been visited, it will transfer to the “Just Started” state.
 If the robot is in the “Just Started” state due to revisiting, it will change its orientation.

-More procedurally, a robot will initialize its state to “Just Started” and will move in the preferred direction $\varphi_i$ until it hits a wall.
+\textls[-1]{More procedurally, a robot will initialize its state to “Just Started” and will move in the preferred direction $\varphi_i$ until it hits a wall.
 And then, it will transfer its state to “Following Wall,” after which it moves along the wall.
 If it encounters the entrance to a room area, it will enter and continue moving along the room.
-If one room leads to another one, it will search along the wall firstly for the room area inside and then for the room area outside, which is essentially a depth-first search, ensuring that room areas are searched as many as possible, thus increasing the coverage.
+If one room leads to another one, it will search along the wall firstly for the room area inside and then for the room area outside, which is essentially a depth-first search, ensuring that it searches as many room areas as possible, thus increasing the coverage.
 If it detects a scent when it is at an outer corner of the walls, it means that the area has been visited and the robot is ready to update $\varphi_i$.
-It will continue following the wall until it arrives at another outer corner of the wall, and then it will update and turn to $\varphi_i'$ and may leave the wall while transferring the state to “Just Started.” $\varphi_i$ is mostly updated via auditory, but if a robot detects that a place has been visited several times (e.g., three times inferred by olfactory), it believes that the nearby area has been thoroughly searched, and should then change to $\varphi_i' + 180\degree$, which is opposite to its preferred direction, so ideally a robot can explore an area symmetrical to the center of this area with respect to the departure point, avoiding overlap with the fully-searched area.
+It will continue following the wall until it arrives at another outer corner of the wall, and then it will update and turn to $\varphi_i'$ and may leave the wall while transferring the state to “Just Started.” $\varphi_i$ is mostly updated via auditory, but if a robot detects that a place has been visited several times (e.g., three times inferred by olfactory), it believes that the nearby area has been thoroughly searched, and should then change to $\varphi_i' + 180\degree$, which is opposite to its preferred direction.
+So ideally, at this point, the robot will explore an area symmetrical to the center of this area with respect to the departure point, avoiding overlap with the fully-searched area.}